 Alright, so driving right into today’s session, we’ll have a brief introductions of the presenters.
 Then we’ll get into an overview of migrations, what do we mean by migrations and this has actually morphed over time.

-So today’s presenter, predominantly is going to be Mike Weiner.
-Those of you who’ve been on our webinars before, and probably heard, Mike, he’s, he does a lot of our webinar content, and as exciting speaker on this stuff, make sure you throw him upon curve ball question or two, He said a little bit of a jokester, at the same time, and I myself, I’m the CEO of the company.
-I also have been involved in, as a senior architect in a lot of our projects.
-So I have a little bit past experience before I got out of the game, of.
+So today’s presenter, predominantly is going to be Mike Weinhauer.
+Those of you who’ve been on our webinars before, and probably heard, Mike.
+He does a lot of our webinar content and is an exciting speaker on this stuff, make sure you throw him a curve ball question or two, He’s a bit of a jokester.
+I have been involved in, as a senior architect in a lot of our projects.
+So I have a little bit of past experience.
 Doing the good old honest work.
 Alright.
-So, going to the, today’s session, the, the, the interesting part about all this is, is we looked at our project load over the last almost two decades.
+So, going to the, today’s session, the interesting part about all this is we looked at our project load over the last almost two decades.

 You know, people are putting in Greenfield system.
 How does that work?
 Well, reality is, nobody flew completely blind in the old days.
 They, oftentimes, we’re leveraging Excel as your predominant BI system, and some of that still occurs today much of the planning areas of companies, for instance, in the Office of Finance is typically still Excel Senturus.
 So, the migration was from an Excel based system to, say, a classic integrated BI system, like, you know, like Cognos and more.
 Currently, this aspect of migration has just blossomed into all sorts of aspects.
 And Mike’s going to get into some of the specifics, but migrations from on premise to cloud, migrations from sort of classic IT centric systems to end users, self-service systems there.